 - Low motivation

 - Food cravings

 - Low libido

-That’s great, but that rise of cortisol is not good long-term.
-We’re all dealing with enough stress in life.
-You probably have too much cortisol as it is.
+That’s great, but the prolonged rise of cortisol is not good long-term.
+We all deal with enough stress in our lives, and chances are you probably have elevated cortisol as it is.

 It’s called “breakfast” because it literally “breaks the fast.”
-Providing your body with nourishment soon after you wake up in the morning (within 60 minutes of waking is best) allows your blood sugar to come up without cortisol’s help, and your cortisol is able to go down.
-It’s no longer needed to keep your blood sugar stable.
+Providing your body with nourishment shortly after you wake up in the morning (ideally within 60 minutes of waking) allows your blood sugar to rise without relying on cortisol.
+So, your cortisol levels can decrease as it’s no longer needed to maintain stable blood sugar.